melissa-perez/FlashCards/README.md

 There was a further addition of multiple choice selection for answers(hard-coded).
 The correct answer highlights green, while the incorrect answers highlight red(no reset).
 There is a toggle icon for visibility which hides the multiple choice answers or displays them.
+Some styling was added for a retro purple-pink theme.

 ### App Walk-though